childhealth/SubscriptionModel/README.md

 # Subscription Model
-Exploration of content based subscription models to support child health pub-sub
+Exploration of content based subscription models to support child health pub-sub.

 ## Representing Subscriptions
 Represent a subscription as a JSON object: